 Interpolation filters and neighboring sample patterns

 Choice of interpolation filter can be specified with the parameter “InterpolationMethod”.
 Table 4 lists three interpolation methods supported by PCT360 and their respective indices in the configuration file.
 By default, it is set to 3 (bicubic).

+The Lanczos2 and Lanczos3 interpolation filters are added to PCT360.
+The Lanczos3 filter is implemented in the same way as Samsung’s 360tools.
+Further, the interpolation method for luma and chroma components can be specified separately.
+Parameter “InterpolationMethodY” is used to specify the interpolation method for the luma component, and parameter “InterpolationMethodC” is used to specify the interpolation method for the chroma components.

 Table 4.
 Interpolation methods supported